 If your documents do not verify as you expected, your status will be changed to nonresident and you will have to apply for reclassification.
 You will have until the first day of classes to submit any additional documents to support your claim of residency.
 However, if you do not provide sufficient documentation, you will be assessed out-of-state fees and later, you can request a reclassification of residency.
 However, the burden of proof for reclassification is stricter, requiring three verified documents as opposed to the two that are required in the initial application.

-What is the difference between Tier 1 and Tier 2 documents?
+What is the difference between Primary and Tier 2 documents?

-The Florida law is very specific about what is considered a Tier 1 or Tier 2 document.
-At least one of the documents being used to prove Florida residency must be a tier 1 document.
-The other documents can be from Tier 1 as well, or, the Tier 2 category.
+The Florida law is very specific about what is considered a Primary or Secondary document.
+At least one of the documents being used to prove Florida residency must be a Primary document.
+The other documents can be from Primary as well, or, the Secondary category.

 I have been incarcerated for the last year, was just released, but don’t have a current driver’s license, and my voter’s registration has been revoked.
 Can I prove residency for tuition purposes?

 It depends.
 SPC will require documentation that you lived in Florida for 12 months before your incarceration.
 You may have lived in Michigan but were arrested in Florida and served time in Florida.
-Therefore, you must provide Tier 1 and Tier 2 documentation to prove your physical presence in Florida for 12 months before your last incarceration.
+Therefore, you must provide Primary and Secondary documentation to prove your physical presence in Florida for 12 months before your last incarceration.
 If you have been released for a year or longer, you must provide documentation for the most recent 12 months.
 Please provide a copy of your sentencing history so that we may verify the dates you were incarcerated.

 My parents live in Ohio.
 A couple of years ago I came to Florida to live with my grandmother.
 She supports me, but she is not my legal guardian.
 Can I prove residency for tuition purposes?